 Whitaker has contributed articles to the Chicago Tribune, The Chicago Sun-Times, Chicago Magazine, Jet Magazine, Essence Magazine, The Philadelphia Inquirer, The Saturday Evening Post, Chicago Parent magazine, and Folio, the magazine of the magazine industry.
 In addition, he is an editorial consultant to CATALYST magazine, a publication dedicated to coverage of the Chicago Public Schools, and served as president of the editorial board of the Chicago Reporter, an acclaimed investigative publication that covers issues of race and class.

-Karen Young has 20 years of institutional investment experience as an research analyst and portfolio manager with Kidder Peabody & Company, Stein Roe & Farnham, Allstate Insurance and Silver Oak Services Partners.
+Karen Young is the board treasurer and CFO of the RoundTable.
+She has 20 years of institutional investment experience as a research analyst and portfolio manager with Kidder Peabody & Company, Stein Roe & Farnham, Allstate Insurance and Silver Oak Services Partners.
 She is a Chartered Financial Analyst (CFA), with a B.A. in Economics from Georgetown University and an M.B.A. from Northwestern’s Kellogg Graduate School of Management.
 She has served on the Evanston Public Library Investment Committee, First United Methodist Church of Evanston’s Finance and Investment Committees and District 65 and Evanston Township High School PTA Councils.
-She has volunteered with Hands-of-Peace and with the microfinance organization South Pacific Business Development.
-A recent contributor to the Evanston RoundTable, Karen has lived in Evanston for more than 20 years with her husband, Jim, and their three children.
+She has volunteered with Hands of Peace and with the microfinance organization South Pacific Business Development.
+A recent award-winning contributor to the Evanston RoundTable, Karen has lived in Evanston for more than 20 years with her husband, Jim, and their three children.